Reduced-Order Modeling for Complex Engineering Problems

 • Anthony T. Patera (MIT, USA) will speak about perspectives on engineering estimation via the heat transfer dunking problem.

-Applications for the Winter School are due Monday, October 21, 2024.
+Applications for the Winter School closed on November 11, 2024.
 Higher priority will be given to applicants who are able to attend in-person.
+Decisions will be issued in early December.

 The second part of the event (February 3-7, 2025) is a Research Workshop devoted to this area.
 Participation in the winter school is not a prerequisite for attending the workshop (and vice versa), although the two parts of the event have been designed as a whole.